ledgetech/ledge/README.md

 When set to a Lua table of IP address strings, delegation will only be allowed to this specific hosts.
 This may be important if ESI instructions contain sensitive data which must be removed.

+### esi_pre_include_callback

+syntax: `ledge:config_set("esi_pre_include_callback", function(req_params) ... end)`

+default: nil

+A function provided here will be called each time the ESI parser goes to make an outbound HTTP request for a fragment.
+The request parameters are passed through and can be manipulated here, for example to modify request headers.

 ### gunzip_enabled